Top.Mail.Ru

 Once the wax model is approved, a rubber or silicone mold is created around it.
 This mold captures every detail of the original carving and allows multiple wax copies to be made.
 The mold-making process requires careful attention to where the mold will split, how wax will be injected, and where air channels need to go.

-This is the ancient technique at the heart of Bali jewelry production.
-A wax copy is attached to a wax tree, encased in investment material, and placed in a kiln.
-As the kiln heats, the wax melts away, leaving a perfect negative cavity.
-Molten sterling silver is then poured into the cavity.
+This is the step at the heart of Bali silver work.
+A wax copy is attached to a wax tree, packed into plaster, and set in a kiln.
+As the kiln heats, the wax burns out and leaves a hollow in the exact shape of the object.
+Molten sterling silver is poured into that hollow.
 When the plaster is broken away, a rough silver replica remains.

 The temperature, timing, and silver purity at this stage are critical.
 Experienced casters can read the metal's behavior through years of practice.